hootsuite/atlantis/docs/architecture.md

         - `successful` is when... it was successful
         - `failed` is when it didn't work but because of a user-solvable problem, like their terraform was wrong, or that environment doesn't exist
         - `errored` is when there was an internal Atlantis error that couldn't be fixed by the user, like a request to github timed out
       - `result` has sub-types to represent different results.
-For example there is a `PlanResult` that has the output of `terraform plan`, and the url to `stash` to discard the plan
+For example there is a `PlanResult` that has the output of `terraform plan`, and the url to discard the plan and lock
     - We then need to add a `comment` back to the `pull request`, so we `render` the `executionResult` using a `renderer`.
 In this case, we need the `GithubCommentRenderer`
       - We can then add the `comment` to the `pull request` by using the `githubClient`